 Of course a head wind will also reduce the ground speed of an aircraft.
-Flying in the other direction across the Atlantic – ie Europe to US – can take significantly longer when the jet stream is at its peak and headwinds are bellowing from west to east across the ocean.
+Flying in the a westerly direction across the Atlantic – Europe to US – can take significantly longer when the jet stream is at its peak and headwinds are bellowing from west to east across the ocean.
 Flights sometimes take an unusual route to avoid this – such as flying closer to Greenland, rather than heading due west across the Atlantic.

 How are take off and landing affected by winds?

 Aircraft always take-off and land into the wind to reduce the ground speed.

 Cross winds can also make take off and landing challenging for pilots.
 So airports will impose limits if the wind is moving across the runway.
 Many airports have runways facing in different directions to mitigate against cross winds, allowing the pilots to use the runway that faces into the wind.